Rivington Heritage Trust

+History

-Blue Planet Scheme
+1997–2000: Blue Planet Scheme

 A group of employees of the water company in 1997 under the direction of their employer United Utilities formed a scheme for Lever Park which would have overturned the Liverpool Corporation Act 1902, which created Lever Park, enshrining in law that the corporation and its successors shall manage Lever Park, named after Leverhulme and keep open the park for the "free and uninterrupted enjoyment of the people of his native town of Bolton".

-The present owner and successor to the corporation of Liverpool is United Utilities.
-The Blue Planet Scheme being rejected and opposed by locals it was not until 2012 that the owners through the Rivington Heritage Trust commenced saving the former gardens from ruin.
-All Rhododendron was removed from the gardens in 2006 after Ramorum Disease was found at the site.
-By 2016 the trust had obtained funding through public grants and started to clear the former gardens, repair paths and preserve the woodland and remaining structures, the ownership of the site transferred to the trust by way of lease in the same year, the site is managed woodland and the grade 2 listed gardens structures repaired.
-The Lancashire Environmental Fund awarded a grant of £23,000 in 2022 to improve accessibility from Lower House car park via Roynton Road to improve access at the site.

-History of Rivington Heritage Trust

-Rivington Heritage Trust, was originally intended as the body created by United Utilities employees to manage Lever Park and other areas of Rivington under their ownership to access charitable funds from 1997.
+The scheme would have allowed the company to gain access to money from the Heritage Lottery Fund and Millennium Fund.
 United Utilities originally applied for £15 million in funding for 'Blue Planet Park' but had its plans rejected for funding by the Millennium Commission.
 The trusts originally planned to take over all of Lever Park including Rivington Pike, plans were opposed by six regional MPs and were met with huge local opposition.
 Among issues raised by the public were fears that Music festivals would be held and visitors charged admission, the water company assured the public that would never happen.
 Den Dover was the Constituency Member of parliament serving for the Conservatives, then in government and raised concerns that the bill presented to parliament would give the water company too much power, he feared public access could be restricted and fee's for entry charged.
 He opposed the plans and the Water company were forced to withdraw their bill in parliament in July 1997, known as the Lever Park Act, where it met with opposition.
 The trust abandoned the plans by 1998 after considerable local opposition.
-The trust was an arm of the water company in all but name and decided to change tactics and invited local representation.
-Rivington Heritage Trust had plans to take over part of Lever Park to rent out to tourists for Glamping, the plan had been leaked and concerns were raised at a Rivington Parish Council meeting in 2020.